How to make yourself more employable

 What does it mean to be employable?

-Employ-ability is not the same as gaining a job, rather it implies something about the capacity of the person to function in a job and be able to move between jobs, thus remaining employable throughout their life.
+Employability is not the same as gaining a job.
+Rather it implies something about the person’s capacity to function in a job and move between positions, thus remaining employable throughout their life.

 It comprises of a person: